 - If you don’t see the complete word, look for the letters in order on street signs.
 For example, if my word were bike, look for a ‘b’ on a sign, then look for an ‘i’, then a ‘k’, and finally an ‘e’.

 - Use ABC noodles and make your spelling words with them.
 You can even glue them onto a sheet of paper.

 Spelling programs that use specific methods to address visual processing as well as auditory processing at the same time really make a difference.
 Our Awaken the Scholar Within Spelling and Phonics Program which includes the Making Spelling Sense, Making Spelling Sense II books, and the Five Minutes to Better Reading Skills book set does just that.
 In the Spelling and Phonics Program, Bonnie teaches you step-by-step with video and audio lessons.
 The program also includes application lessons.
 The spelling part of the program improves both encoding (spelling) and decoding (sounding out words).
 The phonics portion pulls those skills together with the Five Minutes to Better Reading Skills book set to improve fluency.

 Are you interested in learning more about solutions to spelling problems?
 What about solutions that also improve your auditory, visual, and tactile-kinesthetic systems?
-Schedule a free 30-minute consultation with Bonnie Terry M.Ed., BCET.
+Schedule a 30-minute consultation with Bonnie Terry M.Ed., BCET.